KOREONE42/HackTheBox-Stuff/Challenges/AI - ML/Battle in OrIOn/README.md

-# Solution to solve the retired challenge "Battle in OrIOn"
+# Solution of retired challenge "Battle in OrIOn"

 https://app.hackthebox.com/challenges/Battle%20in%20OrIOn